5G-MAG/Tech/pages/5g-multicast-broadcast-services/ran-aspects.md

 5G-NR MBS compatible gNodeBs support three different delivery modes at Layer 2: delivery mode 1 (multicast), delivery mode 2 (broadcast), and the unicast delivery mode, where the latter is italicised as it does not reflect a defined 3GPP’s term but is used in this document to describe the ‘default unicast’ delivery mode, absent 5G-NR MBS.

 ### Unicast delivery mode

+{: .note }
+Is unicast delivery mode a term, which is used in 3GPP specifications?
+Could it be enough with point-to-point RAN delivery method or point-to-point delivery method.
+The word unicast can easily be confused with IP Unicast.

 gNodeBs always use the unicast delivery mode for the point-to-point RAN delivery method.
 This includes the delivery of:
 *	Unicast packets arriving at reference point N3 from a PDU Session.
 *	MBS packets from a Multicast MBS Session arriving at reference point N3 in a PDU Session corresponding to 5GC individual MBS traffic delivery.